ruthpohrp/tp/docs/team/ruthpohrp.md

 DukePro(f) is a schedule-planning desktop application that assists university professors in managing their consultations.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about XX Loc.
+It is written in Java, and has about 42k Loc.

 Given below are my contributions to the project.